Dongguk University: Seoul campus

+The Seoul campus is known for prominent programs linked to the Chungmuro Research Center in national defense, AI and semiconductors, as well as noteworthy programs in the performing arts, social sciences, education, and international exchange.
+The Seoul campus is located just beneath Namsan Tower, in the centre of Seoul.

 Ilsan, Goyang campus

-Located near the Dongguk University Ilsan hospital, the campus concentrates in the medical technology, medicine and traditional Korean medicine.
+Located near the Dongguk University Ilsan hospital, Dongguk's Ilsan campus focuses on advancing knowledge in medical technology, medicine and traditional Korean medicine.

 Gyeongju campus

 Opened in 1979, the campus is located in Gyeongju, North Gyeongsang Province.

+This campus focuses on Industrial Design and Public Police Administration, and has restructured its colleges to promote interdisciplinary integration, aiming to provide a more diversified education.

 Los Angeles campus

 Established in 1906, after the amalgamation of the university and Royal University of America, the campus concentrates in the traditional Korean medicine.

 Rankings and reputation

-Since its promotion to Dongguk University in 1946, Dongguk University has produced many graduates throughout Korean society.
-In particular, graduates of the police administration department, which was established before the police college in 1962, occupied a large part of the police headquarters in various regions, and were also involved in the executive positions including the police chief.
-[5] In addition, in order to foster inter-Korean exchanges and cooperation personnel in preparation for reunification, and to nurture experts who have the ability to analyze inter-Korean relations, they established the North Korean Studies Department in Korea for the first time in 1994.
-[61] In 2012, the College of Business Administration received the international certification for business education from the International Business College Development Council for the tenth time in Korea.
+Since becoming Dongguk University in 1946, the institution has produced many influential graduates across Korean society.
+Notably, its Police Administration department, established in 1962 originally as the Police College, has supplied numerous officers to key regional police roles, including police chiefs.
+In 1994, Dongguk pioneered North Korean Studies in Korea to foster inter-Korean dialogue and cultivate experts on inter-Korean relations.
+In 2012, the College of Business Administration earned its tenth international accreditation from the International Business College Development Council, a rare achievement in Korea at the time.

 Dongguk University was ranked 11th in JoongAng Ilbo's Korean university rankings in 2014.
-Dongguk University was ranked 77th among the Asian universities in 2015 QS World University Rankings, and 82nd in 2018.
-Dongguk University was also ranked 656th among the world and 211st among the Asian universities in CWTS Leiden Ranking in 2017.
+Dongguk University was ranked 77th among Asian universities in 2015 QS World University Rankings, and 82nd in 2018.
+Dongguk University was also ranked 656th among the world and 211st among Asian universities in CWTS Leiden Ranking in 2017.

-Dongguk Business School has obtained international recognition by acquiring Association to Advance Collegiate Schools of Business (AACSB) certificates, and the business school offers a dual degree MBA programme with University of Texas at Dallas.
+Dongguk Business School has obtained international recognition by acquiring Association to Advance Collegiate Schools of Business (AACSB) certification, and the business school offers a dual degree MBA program with University of Texas at Dallas.

-The university has international cooperations with nearly 160 universities of 40 nations, including Duke University, UCLA, University of Manchester, University of Oslo and Victoria University of Wellington, and attracts about 1,800 international students every year.
-Also, the university offers hybrid programmes with Swinburne University of Technology, University of Manitoba, University of Santo Tomas, Hindustan University and East China Normal University that combined the language education and area studies with the student exchange programme.
-Dongguk University also offers a dual degree programme with Stony Brook University.
+The university has international MOUs with nearly 160 universities of 40 nations, including Duke University, UCLA, University of Manchester, University of Oslo and Victoria University of Wellington, and attracts nearly 1,800 international students every year for exchange or full-time study.
+The university offers hybrid programs with Swinburne University of Technology, University of Manitoba, University of Santo Tomas, Hindustan University and East China Normal University that combine language education and area studies.
+Dongguk University offers a dual degree program with Stony Brook University.